Plebian-Linux/quartz64-images/RUNNING.md

 Plebian (or Debian, for that matter) does not yet properly package the wireless firmware needed for the Model B or SOQuartz's Wi-Fi chip.
 Therefore, Wi-Fi won't work out of the box.

-### Flakey SD Boot

-About every fourth boot from some SD cards may fail in u-boot.
-This is a known issue in the version of u-boot Plebian currently uses.
-When or how this will be fixed is not yet known; if you want to boot reliably, it is recommended to use eMMC.